-Basic communication skills for counsellors
+Basic communication skills for HIV counsellors

 Since counselling is a conversation or dialogue between the counsellor and client, the counsellor needs certain communication skills in order to facilitate change.

 The counsellor needs the following basic communication skills to do effective counselling:

 Attending refers to the ways in which counsellors can be “with” their clients, both physically and psychologically.
 Effective attending tells clients that you are with them and that they can share their world with you.
 Effective attending also puts you in a position to listen carefully to what your clients are saying.
 The acronym SOLER can be used to help you to show your inner attitudes and values of respect and genuineness towards a client (Egan.)

 S: Squarely face your client.
 Adopt a bodily posture that indicates involvement with your client.
 (A more angled position may be preferable for some clients - as long as you pay attention to the client.)
 A desk between you and your client may, for instance, create a psychological barrier between you.